dhongu/deltatech/deltatech_product_margin/README.rst

 |badge1| |badge2| |badge3|

--  Features:
+Features:

-   -  Calcul adaos comercial si marja la fiecare produs
+-  Calculate trade markup and margin for each product

 **Table of contents**